From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Experimental Results

 \subsection{Virtual Knowledge Graph (VKG) generation optimizations}

 In this subsection, we evaluate the optimizations we propose in this paper to overcome the limitations of the VKG naive implementation and to reduce the end-to-end latency and enhance the overall performance of our chatbot.
-Indeed, an end-to-end latency of $\sim$7s as the one attainable by the best configuration in SoA \cite{khan2025exasage} (see Table~\ref{tab:chatbot_implementations}) will make the ODA chatbot will make the ODA chatbot end-user experience negative.
-Table~\ref{tab:latency_vkg_versions} reports the average latencies of the VKG-naive and VKG-optimized implementations, with a breakdown by sub-task (see Section~\ref{sec:VKG}) for both ODA Datalake configurations: NoSQL DB and Parquet files.
+Indeed, an end-to-end latency of $\sim$7s, as the one attainable by the best configuration in SoA \cite{khan2025exasage} (see Table~\ref{tab:chatbot_implementations}), will make the DA chatbot end-user experience negative.
+Table~\ref{tab:latency_vkg_versions} reports the average latencies of the VKG-naive and VKG-optimized implementations, with a breakdown by sub-task (see Section~\ref{sec:VKG}) for both IoT datalake configurations: NoSQL DB and Parquet files.

-In the VKG-naive implementation with the NoSQL DB as the ODA datalake, the average total VKG latency is 8.90s, with sub-task latencies as follows: Entity Extraction – 0.01ms, Data Fetching – 3.73s, VKG Creation – 3.92s, and GraphDB Storing – 1.25s.
-For the Parquet-based ODA datalake, the average total VKG latency is 6.78s, with Entity Extraction – 0.01ms, Data Fetching – 1.67s, VKG Creation – 3.87s, and GraphDB Storing – 1.24s.
+In the VKG-naive implementation with the NoSQL DB as the IoT datalake, the average total VKG latency is 8.90s, with sub-task latencies as follows: Entity Extraction – 0.01ms, Data Fetching – 3.73s, VKG Creation – 3.92s, and GraphDB Storing – 1.25s.
+For the Parquet-based IoT datalake, the average total VKG latency is 6.78s, with Entity Extraction – 0.01ms, Data Fetching – 1.67s, VKG Creation – 3.87s, and GraphDB Storing – 1.24s.

 Since the GraphDB Storing task simply uploads the generated VKG via the GraphDB API, it offers limited room for optimization.
 Likewise, the Entity Extraction task has negligible runtime.
 Therefore, our optimization efforts are focused on the Data Fetching and VKG Creation tasks.
-However, in the case of the NoSQL DB as ODA datalake, the Data Fetching task—executing templated NoSQL/SQLite queries and retrieving data from a remote source—is bounded by the database API and network latency, which limits the impact of the proposed optimizations in the overall performance.
+However, in the case of the NoSQL DB as IoT datalake, the Data Fetching task—executing templated NoSQL/SQLite queries and retrieving data from a remote source—is bounded by the database API and network latency, which limits the impact of the proposed optimizations in the overall performance.